What it Means to Float Your Artwork

 If you have questions about setting up an online custom framing project and measuring your artwork in this case, we have a number of tips for framing artwork with signatures and borders.

-And if you're having trouble deciding which variation would work best for your print, don't hesitate to reach out.
+We hope this has been a useful guide for float mounting your posters and prints.
+But if you're having trouble deciding which variation would work best for your print, don't hesitate to reach out.

 We'll guide you through the custom framing process and together pick out the best way to present your artwork.